Coronavirus Training Bundle

 Public Health, Emergency Preparedness, and Early Childhood Education Experts: Our online courses will feature subject matter experts that will enhance your online learning.

-- Dr. Betsy Kagey, Ph.D.: Dr. Betsy Kagey has worked in public health and emergency preparedness and response for 15 years and she most recently worked with the Georgia Department of Public Health.
+- Dr. Betsy Kagey, Ph.D.: Dr. Betsy Kagey has worked in public health for over 40 years and emergency preparedness and response for 15 years and she most recently worked with the Georgia Department of Public Health.
 Her primary focus includes planning and preparing for and with vulnerable populations.
 Dr. Kagey currently resides in Upstate New York and consults on public health emergency preparedness, planning, and response.

 - Dr. L.J.
 Samuel is a criminologist.
 She also serves as the Executive Director of Cupid’s Sting non-profit, which is an interpersonal violence reduction program that teaches women life-saving skills to reduce victimization.
 Dr. Samuel has over 13 years of experience in law enforcement, and she started Cupid's Sting as a proactive measure in 2015.
 Dr. Samuel provides workshops on dating abuse, interpersonal violence, domestic violence, sexual assault, street harassment, and self-defense classes.

 - David Banaszynski serves as an environmental health officer, where he works each day to protect his community from illness and disease.
 His work includes inspecting food establishments, child care facilities, public pools, and a myriad of other businesses to ensure they are operating in compliance with public health rules and regulations.
 Mr. Banaszynski also serves as a member of the State Board of Health and as past-president of the Illinois Environmental Health Association.
 Mr. Banaszynski has over 20 years of expertise as an environmental health officer and collaborates extensively with other organizations, such as the Centers for Disease Control and Prevention, the National Environmental Health Association and the Illinois Department of Public Health.